DamienDeberthe/Documentations/Nginx/Authentication-passwd.md

 ### Create authentication file

-Create the file with username and password (-c is for create the file):
+Create the file with username and password:
 ```bash
 touch <path_to_secret_file>
 htpasswd <path_to_secret_file> <username>